 - Automations do not run or fire on closed tickets.

-- An automation must contain a condition that is true only once or an action that nullifies at least one of the conditions; otherwise, the automation will run in an endless loop.
+- An automation must contain a condition that is true only once or an action that nullifies at least one of the conditions.

 - Automations, like all business rules, must be smaller than 65kb.